alesh-kajzar/hugit/README.md

 =====
 Script for using of git really easy.
 You can use much less commands to manage your shared directory than with GIT.

+The princip is pretty simple.
+One directory - *shared directory* - contains developed project.
+Everyone, who works on this project, has its own clone in *local directory*, where he can make his changes.

+When a new feature is done, use [check-in](#sending-your-changes-to-shared-directory) and the changes will be saved in *shared directory*.

 ## Commands
 * **h, --help** prints help.
 * **check-in MESSAGE** saves data to the shared repository.
 MESSAGE is required parameter - it's a short comment, what did you change.